-NOTE: GDP = gross domestic product.
+GDP = gross domestic product.

 - a.
 Population aged 14 or younger plus population aged 65 or older, divided by population aged 15-64. - b.
 General early pensionable age only; excludes early pensionable ages for specific groups of employees. - c.
 The country has no early pensionable age, has one only for specific groups, or information is not available. - d.
-There is no statutory old-age pension system.
+Regardless of age but subject to other requirements.

 Table 4.
-Contribution rates for social security programs, 2005 (in percent)
+Insured and employer contribution rates, by country and program type, 2014 (in percent)